 10. Ego is the enemy of great leaders:

-While Captain Qwark was never a great leader, he was leader.
+While Captain Qwark was never a great leader, he was a leader.
 You could clearly see Qwark’s faults throughout the Ratchet & Clank movie.
 Especially when someone else did something worthy of praise.

 Ratchet & Clank were able to clear out an attacking horde of warbots.
 They did this faster than the Galatic Rangers and this burned Captain Qwark.